Resilient and Sustainable Cities: From Ecoconstruction to Smart Cities

 Elina Mohd Husini

-Ahmed Lhlal
+Ahmed Ihlal

 University Ibn Zohr Faculty of Sciences Agadir Morocco.